16 Top LMS Features for Successful Employee Training in 2026

 SMBs: A small business owner might use AI-powered features to automatically suggest relevant courses to new hires based on their job title.

 Enterprise organizations: A bigger company might use AI to look at skills gaps across the whole company, predict future training needs, and make learning paths for thousands of employees unique.
-They might even use AI to generate custom learning content.
+They might even use AI to generate custom learning content or to automatically translate full courses into different languages across global teams.

 User management and roles